shaqdeff/Slang-Quiz/README.md

 # Slang-Quiz

 This is a simple interactive quiz project with questions testing on urban slang knowledge.
 It consists of 10 questions, each carrying 10 points per correct answer.
+Built with JavaScript.

 ## Built With